Festive Film Franchises: Best Christmas Movies

 Seasonal Streaming Platforms

 So it’s all very well and good crowning the ultimate Christmas film, but every TV and cinema enthusiast these days knows that half the battle of watching anything is figuring out which streaming platform has the content.
-Although many platforms will be upping their festive offerings this time of year, there are still clear differences between the big three providers – Netflix, Amazon Prime and Disney+.
-What’s worse, some territories have to wait even longer to access their festive content, subject to when the platforms make it available within the UK or US.
+Although many platforms will be upping their festive offerings at this time of year, there are still clear differences between the big three providers – Netflix, Amazon Prime and Disney+.
+What’s worse, some territories have to wait even longer to access their festive content, depending on when the platforms make it available within the UK or US.

 Summary